kt474/fantasy-football-wrapped/docs/cloudflare_pages_plan.md

   - Optional KV binding.
 - Run `npm run build` then `npx wrangler pages dev dist --d1 DB=<id>` to test functions locally, or use `wrangler pages dev` with `--local` to bypass account.

+## 11) Post-deploy checklist (do this after completing steps above)
+- Replace placeholder IDs in `wrangler.toml` with real D1 (and optional KV) IDs after provisioning.
+- In Cloudflare Pages settings, add the D1 binding name `DB` (and optional `AWARDS_KV`) and set `VITE_AWARDS_API_URL=/api/awards`.
+- Deploy via Pages (GitHub hook or manual) and run the migration: `npx wrangler d1 execute <db-name> --file migrations/0001_awards.sql --remote`.
+- Seed awards once (optional): send a `PUT` to `/api/awards` with the default awards array to populate the table.
+- Smoke-test on the Pages URL: load site, hit awards admin, save, refresh to confirm persistence, and verify CORS is clean.

 ## 8) Deploy sequence
 - Commit the new function, migrations, `_redirects`, and wrangler config.
 - Push to GitHub; let Pages build/deploy.